strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 ### Basic example

-Let's now run a basic example to see how transactions work at the partition level.
+Let's run a basic example to see how transactions work at the partition level.
 You just need an environment with few command line tools (curl, tar, java, mvn).

-This application consumes text messages from the `input-topic`, reverts their content and sends the result to the `output-topic`.
+This application consumes text messages from the `input-topic`, reverts their content, and sends the result to the `output-topic`.

 ![txn app](/assets/images/posts/2023-04-14-kafka-txn-app.png)

-In the following snippet we start the cluster, run the application and create a single transaction.
+In the following snippet we start the cluster, run the application, and create a single transaction.
 For the sake of simplicity, we use a single-node Kafka cluster running on localhost, but the example also works with a multi-node cluster.

 ```sh